 Why You Should Call an Attorney Immediately

 If you were injured in a truck accident involving an overloaded trailer, it is important to contact an attorney immediately.
-The experienced Portland legal team at Rizk Law provides a free initial consultation and is available to review your claim.
+The experienced Portland personal injury attorneys at Rizk Law provides a free initial consultation and is available to review your claim.

 If we determine you have a valid case, we are prepared to fight for maximum compensation on your behalf.
 Since we operate on a contingency fee basis, there are no out-of-pocket costs for you unless we recover damages for your injuries.